Ismael-VC/thrift/README.md

 @:bar ( a b -- :c)
 ```

-`:foo` is a routine that takes it's arugments from the remote uxn working stack,
+`:foo` is a routine that takes it's arugments from the remote working stack,
-while `:bar` takes it's arguments from the main uxn working stack, but leaves a
+while `:bar` takes it's arguments from the local working stack, but leaves a
-`:c` byte in the remote computer working stack.
+byte in the remote working stack.

 ## Dependencies